marioscloud/marioscloud/README.md

 # 👋 Welcome to My GitHub Profile

 ## 🧑‍💻 About Me
 Hello!
-I'm Mario Araos, a **Certified Cloud Engineer** from **The Linux Foundation** with a passion for building scalable, secure, and efficient cloud solutions.
+I'm Mario Araos, a **Certified Cloud Engineer** from **The Linux Foundation** and **Devops Certified from IBM** with a passion for building scalable, secure, and efficient cloud solutions.
 My journey in tech is fueled by curiosity, continuous learning, and a commitment to excellence.

 🌟 **Certifications and Expertise:**
 - **Cloud Engineer.
 The Linux Foundation**